2019 NILCA Hall of Fame Inductee Bios

 Shriver and his wife of 36 years Jasmine reside in Timonium, Maryland.
 They raised two sons, Bobby Jr. and David.
 Bobby Jr., who passed away in 2015, was born with Down syndrome and brought out a totally different side of Shriver than the intense coach whose distinctive voice could be heard across MIAA fields for decades.
 In a Baltimore Sun article in 2015 as retirement was nearing, Shriver was quoted as saying about his son - “Bobby knows I coach lacrosse, but he doesn’t have any idea whether we won or lost.
 So when you come home, it brings you back pretty quickly.”

-Bob Streeten was the first born son of two doctors: Endocrinologist David and Ophthalmologist Barbara, who lovingly taught him how to become a workaholic.
-In addition they stressed to him the importance of finding his personal passion.
-These traits were also successfully transferred to sister Dr. Elizabeth and brother John, who both have had tremendously successful careers.
+Bob Streeten was the firstborn son of two doctors: Endocrinologist David and Ophthalmologist Barbara, who lovingly taught him how to become a workaholic.
+In addition, they stressed to him the importance of finding his personal passion.
+These traits were also successfully transferred to sister Dr. Elizabeth and brother John, whom both have had tremendously successful careers.

 The first stick he received was a wooden one from his neighbor Clem Murray in 1970, who later become a goalie for Syracuse University.
-Once he started playing lacrosse in tenth grade at Nottingham, his baseball career was over due to the similarities to his favorite sport of football.
+Once he started playing lacrosse in tenth grade at Nottingham, his baseball career was overdue to the similarities to his favorite sport of football.
 The love of both sports brought him into contact with a major mentor, HS football coach Jim Palla.
-Coach Palla had the personality to relate to young men from privileged households and disadvantaged inner city families.
-In a high school which reflected the racial tensions of the tumultuous times America was going through, Coach Jim was still able to get these young men to work together on the football team.
+Coach Palla had the personality to relate to young men from privileged households and disadvantaged inner-city families.
+In a high school that reflected the racial tensions of the tumultuous times, America was going through, Coach Jim was still able to get these young men to work together on the football team.